URL Structure: Understanding URLs & How They Impact SEO

 How to Structure URLs

-With modern-day technology and platforms, such as WordPress’ SEO, creating an SEO-friendly URL is simple.
-You need to understand what keywords you can target, and then populate those keywords into the URL.
-This is the simplest form to explain it.
+With modern technology and platforms, such as WordPress’ SEO, creating an SEO-friendly URL is simple.
+You need to understand what keywords you can target and then populate those keywords into the URL.
+This is the simplest explanation.
 However, there are many methods to do so more effectively.

 It’s crucially important that URLs are named correctly straight off the bat.
 This will prevent having to implement any redirects later.